 Instead of using over-the-counter or prescription antihistamines, you can use all-natural, herbal antihistamines instead if you want to cure hives.
 Some natural antihistamines you may want to try include:

-Basil may help to reduce the level of histamines in the body and may calm the body so it stops fighting itself.
-To use basil, steam some basil leaves and apply them right to the hives.
+Basil may help to reduce histamine levels in the body and may calm the body so that it stops fighting itself.
+To use basil, steam some basil leaves and apply them directly to the hives.

 This herb also has natural antihistamine properties and has been used for decades in Europe to help treat various skin conditions.
 You can take coltsfoot as a pill or you can grind the leaves and make a paste from the leaves, applying the paste directly to the skin.

-Some doctors have patients take freeze-dried preparations of this herb because it is supposed to help reduce histamines within the body, providing relief from hives.
+Some doctors give their patients freeze-dried versions of this herb because it is thought to lower the number of histamines in the body, which makes hives go away.